microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/WebApi/Documentation/WebApiSetup.md

 In order to control access to the WebAPI, several roles are created when the WebAPI application is created by the script below, 'Reader', 'Admin'.

-1. Create a new Azure Active Directory Group or use an existing one.
+1. Create a new Microsoft Entra ID Group or use an existing one.
 2. Add members to the group, members of this group will act as GMM administrators.
 Administrators will have access to all jobs present in GMM and will be able to perform any CRUD action on them.

 ## Add Admin role to you GMM Admins group

 Login and follow these steps in the tenant that was set in "AppTenantId" to run the Set-WebApiAzureADApplication.ps1 script in the previous step.

-1. From the Azure Portal locate and open "Azure Active Directory"
+1. From the Azure Portal locate and open "Microsoft Entra ID"
 2. On the left menu select "Enterprise Applications"
 3. Search for the webapi application, the name follows this convention `<solutionAbbreviation>`-webapi-`<environmentAbbreviation>` i.e. gmm-webapi-int.
 You might need to change the "Application Type" filter to "All Applications".